jaydeep-khandla/worko-nodejs-assignment/README.md

     }
     ```

-## Bundling
+## Building

-To bundle the application, use following command:
+To build the bundle for the application, use following command:

 ```sh
 npm run build
 ```

-To Run the bundle, use following command:
+To Run the build, use following command:

 ```sh
 npm run start:bundle